adrianmoo2/reddit-banana-bot/README.md

 # Reddit-BananaLover-Bot

-A Reddit bot that encourages banana lovers and discourages banana haters.
+A Reddit bot that encourages banana lovers and discourages banana indifference.

 ## Languages / Frameworks used